Online Auto Museum

 Images 2, 9, 11-13, 15-17, 21: Radnor Hunt, 2016

-Moving along the flank to the nose, I want to take advantage of access to this wonderful 8C 2300 motor and provide an assortment of portraits and perspectives.
-Having sourced a few recently published Alfa Romeo titles, I felt astounded that they contain few, if any, motor images.
-The omission strikes me as a massive oversight considering the importance of the 8C motor in terms of its aesthetics and performance.
+Having sourced a few recently published Alfa Romeo titles, I became astounded to see that they contain few, if any, motor images.
 I cannot fathom how one publishes a book about Alfa Romeo cars without depicting the motors.
 As if horsepower were a hypothetical concept.
-The casting technology is of an artistic merit equal to the coachwork, and one can see the innovation in the motor's plan.
+The casting technology is of an artistic merit equal to the coachwork, and one can see innovation in the motor's plan.
 It is not magic.
 So why would anyone miss the opportunity?

-No doubt the mechanicals inspired Gordon Barrett, and to look at his work—inasmuch as he channeled the spirit of Vittorio Jano himself—without focusing on the internals would be heresy.
+No doubt, it is the mechanicals that inspired Gordon Barrett, a long-time Indy race car engineer himself.
+So to look at his work—inasmuch as he channeled the spirit of Vittorio Jano himself—without focusing on these internals would be heresy.

 References: